 WHAT: If a reportable quantity of any hazardous substance is released.

-: A facility, including “any building, structure, installation, equipment, pipe or pipeline, well, pit, pond, lagoon, impoundment, ditch, landfill, storage container, motor vehicle, rolling stock or aircraft.”
-[40 CFR 302.3
+FROM: A facility, including “any building, structure, installation, equipment, pipe or pipeline, well, pit, pond, lagoon, impoundment, ditch, landfill, storage container, motor vehicle, rolling stock or aircraft.”
+[40 CFR 302.3]

 WHEN: Immediately upon meeting/exceeding that substance’s reportable quantity (in a single release or in any combination of releases that occur within 24 hours of each other).
 (Reportable quantities, or “RQs”, ranging from 1 to 5,000 pounds are specified for each hazardous substance listed in 40 CFR 302.4.)